lammps/lammps/doc/src/Build_basics.rst

 LAMMPS is written to use the ubiquitous `MPI (Message Passing Interface)
 <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ library API
 for distributed memory parallel computation.
+You need to have such a library installed for building and running LAMMPS in parallel using a domain decomposition parallelization.
 It is compatible with the MPI standard version 2.x and later.
-LAMMPS can also be build into a "serial" executable for use with a single processor using the bundled MPI STUBS library.
+LAMMPS can also be built into a "serial" executable for use with a single processor using the bundled MPI STUBS library.

-Independent of the distributed memory MPI parallelization parts of LAMMPS are also written with support for shared memory parallelization using the OpenMP threading standard.
+Independent of the distributed memory MPI parallelization, parts of LAMMPS are also written with support for shared memory parallelization using the OpenMP threading standard.
 A more detailed discussion of that is below.